Sergei Witte: 1905 Revolution and Chairman of the Council of Ministers

 According to Harold Williams: "That government was almost paralyzed from the beginning.
 Witte acted immediately by urging the release of political prisoners and the lifting of censorship laws."
 Alexander Guchkov and Dmitry Shipov refused to work with the reactionary Durnovo and to support the government.
 On 26 October (O.S.), the tsar appointed Trepov as Master of the Palace without consulting Witte, and had daily contact with the emperor; his influence at court was paramount.
 "In addition mass violence broke out in the days following the issuance of the October Manifesto.
 The major source of the unrest was unrelated to the October Manifesto.
 It took the form of attacks by gangs in the cities on the Jews.
 In general, the authorities ignored the attacks.

 On 8 November, the sailors in Kronstadt mutinied.
 The same month, the border provinces were clearly taking advantage of the weakening of Central Russia to show their teeth.
 Witte later wrote in his Memoirs about the empire's ethnic minorities:

 The dominating element of the Empire, the Russians, fall into three distinct ethnic branches: the Great, the Little, and the White Russians, and 35 per cent, of the population is non-Russian.
 It is impossible to rule such a country and ignore the national aspirations of its varied non-Russian national groups, which largely make up the population of the Great Empire.
 The policy of converting all Russian subjects into "true Russians" is not the ideal which will weld all the heterogeneous elements of the Empire into one body politic.
 It might be better for us Russians, I concede, if Russia were a nationally uniform country and not a heterogeneous Empire.
 To achieve that goal there is but one way, namely to give up our border provinces, for these will never put up with the policy of ruthless Russification.
 But that measure our ruler will, of course, never consider.

-On 10 November, Russian Poland was placed under martial law.
+On 10 November, 'Congress Poland' was placed under martial law on the basis of local opposition to the Duma and demands for autonomy (viewed by many as a potential starting point for independence).